Jammy2211/PyAutoGalaxy/README.rst

     )

     """
-    We model the galaxy using an EllSersic LightProfile.
+    We model the galaxy using an Sersic LightProfile.
     """
-    light_profile = ag.lp.EllSersic
+    light_profile = ag.lp.Sersic

     """
     We next setup this profile as model components whose parameters are free & fitted for